 - wheezing or raspy breathing

-If you are concerned with the results, you may wish to visit your health care provider and get a more accurate reading with a spirometer.
+You may wish to visit your doctor and get a more accurate reading with a spirometer if your test results are concerning.
 A spirometer is a more advanced peak flow monitoring device.
-For this test, you will breathe into a mouthpiece that is connected to a spirometer machine that measures your breathing rates.
+For this test, you will breathe into a mouthpiece connected to a spirometer machine that measures your breathing rates.